First-Order Softmax Weighted Switching Gradient Method for Distributed Stochastic Minimax Optimization with Stochastic Constraints: Experiments

 \section{Experiments}

 In this section, we evaluate our algorithm on classical stochastic constrained optimization problems across three datasets.
 We begin with the classical convex setting of Neyman-Pearson (NP) classification on the breast cancer dataset \citep{breast_cancer_wisconsin_dataset}.
 We then extend our numerical analysis to the non-convex setting of fair classification using deep neural networks.
-Detailed experimental setups and hyperparameters are presented in Appendix~\ref{sup:exp}.
+To demonstrate concrete use cases and broader evaluation beyond tabular datasets, we introduce a federated safe reinforcement learning experiment using a heterogeneous Constrained Markov Decision Process (CMDP) CartPole environment.
+Detailed experimental setups and hyperparameters are presented in Appendix~\ref{sup:exp}, and the code is available at \url{https://github.com/sangbinM/SoftmaxSGM}.

 \textbf{Neyman Pearson Classification} NP Classification involves a constrained optimization problem where the objective is to minimize the empirical loss on the majority class while bounding the minority class loss below a specific threshold.
 Translating this to the formulation in \cref{eq:opt_constrained}, we define the objective and constraint for client $i$ as $f_i(\mathbf{w}):=\frac{1}{m_{i,0}}\sum_{x\in\mathcal{D}_i^{(0)}}\phi(\mathbf{w};(x,0))$ and $g_i(\mathbf{w}):=\frac{1}{m_{i,1}}\sum_{x\in\mathcal{D}_i^{(1)}}\phi(\mathbf{w};(x,1))$, respectively.
 Here, $\mathcal{D}_i^{(0)}$ and $\mathcal{D}_i^{(1)}$ denote the local datasets for class-0 and class-1, with respective sizes $m_{i,0}$ and $m_{i,1}$, and $\phi$ represents the binary logistic loss.
 Across experiments, solid lines represent mean results across five seeds; shaded regions indicate variance.